 Ever notice the little chip on the bottom of past IKEA mugs?
 That's there for a clever reason: To allow water to run off in the dishwasher, so you don't have to touch a cup with a little puddle of leftover water.

 That cutout on the Selje nightstand isn't just an aesthetic design detail, it also lets you run a phone charger cable through it: Keep your phone on the table, then run the cable through the nook (allowing you to keep the drawer closed) and through a space at the back of the table.

 While Selje is no longer in stock, the Brimnes nightstand has a similar feature.

 4. Table and Tray in One

-The Gladom side table (and some other similar tables) features a removable top — transporting snacks to and from the kitchen just got so much easier.
+The Gladom side table (and other similar tables) features a removable top — transporting snacks to and from the kitchen just got so much easier.

 5. Versatile Mirror

-While most people think the Ikornnes mirror is meant to stand on a dresser or vanity with the arm pushed to the back to create a stand, it can also be suspended on the wall with the arm protruding to create a tie rack.
+While most people think the Ikornnes mirror is meant to rest on a dresser or vanity with the arm pushed to the back to create a stand, it can also be suspended on the wall with the arm protruding to create a tie rack.